AdityaMO3001/NashvilleHousing_SQL/README.md

-# SQL Data Cleaning Project
+# SQL Data Cleaning Project - Nashville Housing

-A personal project where I clean and analyze layoff data from 2022 using SQL.
+A personal project where I clean and analyze Nashville Housing data using SQL.
 This project demonstrates my data cleaning skills and SQL proficiency.

 ## What's in this project?